Brian Keith Lord: Investigation

+When examined, it was found that Tracy did not take her purse, wallet, or make up with her.
+Initially, Kitsap County Sheriff believed that Parker was not the victim of foul play, and may have been a runaway.
+Parker's parents were going through a divorce, and she had threatened to leave home previously due to how upset she was.

 Investigation into Tracy's disappearance initially focused on the Fryes.
 Her last discernible interaction was a telephone call made by her to her friend from their residence.
-A manhunt took place, and some of her blood-soaked clothes were found in a wooded area on the weekend of September 20.
-Her semi-nude body was found on September 30.
+On September 21, 1980, her clothes were found by volunteer searchers at Island Lakes Her clothes were found in a neat pile off the roadway.
+Articles found included her jeans, sweatshirt, underwear, and shoes.
+Her jeans had stains suspected to be blood on them.
+Her semi-nude body was found on September 30 near Bangor, Washington.
+Her autopsy was performed at Harborview Medical Center in Seattle, where it was determined that she had been killed by being bludgeoned in the head with a hammer.

 Investigators began considering Lord as a suspect after it was discovered that he called his family roughly ten minutes prior to Tracy from the same phone that Tracy called her friend on.
 Lord denied any involvement and informed police that he had traveled to his brother's workshop that night.
 The workshop was investigated as a possible murder location which led to the discovery of a large blood spot on the floor; samples of material from the workshop were collected.
+The hammer that Lord allegedly used to kill Parker was also found in the workshop.
 A green paint chip found on Tracy's body was matched to a dismantled fence that Lord had hauled in his truck, thus incriminating him.
+Lord's brother, who was in California at the time of the murder, said that he found him hosing down the garage after he arrived home.
+The next day, Lord's brother said that he had washed down the back of the truck he was seen driving the previous night.

 Prosecution

 Lord was arrested, tried, convicted, and sentenced to death in 1987.
 During the trial, he leveled threats at the Parker family.
 His death sentence was voided in 1997, his conviction was overturned in 1999, and after much delay, was given a new trial in 2003.
 Lord was again convicted and was given a life sentence.

+He is currently incarcerated at the Washington State Penitentiary in Walla Walla, Washington.